JenniferFariasRodrigues/CRC_cyclic-redundancy-check/README.md

 # 2 Challenge:
 # Choose InterpretacaoPacoteDeDados folder in IDE and run the project
-Click on  "InterpretacaoPacoteDeDados" folder and choose "mainInterpretacaoPacoteDeDados.c" class.
+Click on  "InterpretacaoPacoteDeDados" folder and choose "main.c" class.
 # Put the line on the terminal
-$ gcc -o main mainInterpretacaoDePacoteDeDados.c crc32.c
+$ gcc -o main main.c observer.c crc32.c

 # Run code
 $ ./main